 A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
 Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
 Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
 Finished with a hook.
 I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you using bread.

-Images of fish supplied VFA and DEPI.
+Images of fish and stocking information supplied VFA and DEPI.
 All other images and videos shown on the Melton Fishing Guide are Fishing Mad originals.

 Thank you for visiting the Melton Reservoir Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you